cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 ### Our Readings

-In this section,
-we start with Murdock's (2010) overview of the electronic resource librarian's position in the first decade of this century.
-We proceed to Harnett's (2014) work that describes the electronic resource librarian's duties around ten years ago.
+Now let's start with Murdock's (2010) overview of the electronic resource librarian's position in the first decade of this century, and proceed to Harnett's (2014) work that describes the electronic resource librarian's duties around ten years ago.
 NASIG's core competencies were also published around ten years ago and have only received minor revisions since then.